pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 interface        | The name of the Signal K interface that should be monitored. |
 threshold        | The data rate (in deltas per second) at or below which the plugin should act. |
 restart          | Whether or not the plugin should restart the Signal K host when throughput drops below the specified 'threshold' value. |
-notificationpath | The path under `vessels.self` on which the plugin should issue alarm notifications. |
+notificationpath | This optional property can be used to specify the path under `vessels.self` on which the plugin should issue alarm notifications.
+If omitted, then the path "notifications.interfacewatchdog.*interface*" will be used. |

 A new installation will have a single array entry: